susmarb/LAO_multiomics_CRISPR_iMGEs/README.md

 CRISPR-MGE pipeline identifies the CRISPRs from reads and contigs, and plasmids and phages from contigs.
 Then, CRISPR elements are assigned to metagenomic assembled genomes (MAGs) previously obtained from the dataset.
 Finally, iMGE-host networks are provided.

-Documentation and resources can be found here <https://git-r3lab.uni.lu/susana.martinez/LAO_multiomics_CRISPR_iMGEs>
+Documentation and resources can be found in the original repository<https://git-r3lab.uni.lu/susana.martinez/LAO_multiomics_CRISPR_iMGEs>